 Examples of short-term goals could be to decrease pain or increase your range of motion.
 Long-term goals could be to increase the functioning of your body or improve your health and wellness overall.

-Massage Therapists can use their expertise and manual therapy techniques to improve your body as well as your mind.
 We asked Gurdev for the key signs someone should consider massage therapy:

 1. You experience stress and/or anxiety.